Multivariate expansivity theory and Pierce-Birkhoff conjecture: Destabilization of an expansion

-\begin{remark} Next we relate the notion of the dropler effect induced by a mixed expansion on expansions in a specific direction to the notion of destabilization.
-We show that these two notions are somewhat related. \end{remark}
+Here, we relate the notion of the Doppler effect induced by a mixed expansion on expansions in a specific direction to the notion of destabilization.
+We show that these two notions are somewhat related.

-\section{\textbf{Diagonalization and sub-expansion of an expansion}}
+\section{Diagonalization and sub-expansion of an expansion}

-In this section we introduce the notion of \textbf{diagonalization} of an expansion and sub-expansion of an expansion.
-This notion is mostly applied to expansions in \textbf{mixed} directions.
-We launch the following languages to ease our work.
+In this section, we introduce the notion of \emph{diagonalization} of an expansion and sub-expansion of an expansion.